cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 - dvpi_default_directory
 - stage_column_naming_rule

-## Full compile and render for youngest dvpd (dvpd_all_youngest)
-This command call all steps with the "@youngest" directive a  file name parameter.
-Therefore it compiles the youngest dvdp and generates ddls and documentation, when compilation was successfull.

-It a first rough example, how to create a ci pipeline.

 ## Generator of dvpd templates from database tables (dvpd_genereate_from_db)
 This command generates a template dvpd file from the table structure of a database tables.